GPU Meaning & What Does a GPU Control?

 What Does a GPU Control?
 More Than Just Graphics

-In the realm of quantum computing, GPUs help researchers model quantum algorithms and systems, paving the way for future advancements.
+In quantum computing, GPUs help researchers model quantum algorithms and systems, paving the way for future advancements.
 Data center GPUs enhance operations for parallel tasks, including AI, media analytics, and 3D rendering.
 This versatility underscores the critical role GPUs play in various high-performance computing applications.

 Beyond these applications, GPUs are instrumental in: